-Knowing to manage and identifying the stains and odors is a useful skill of pet owners.
+Knowing to manage and identify stains and odors is a useful skill for pet owners.
 There are many ways to remove stains and odors from carpet.
 Check the below list:

 Clean up urine as soon as possible.
 Removing it while it is wet as this prevents strong odors.
 Once it dries, the odor and stain settle into the carpet more firmly.
 Place a towel or layers of paper towels on the spot to absorb as much as possible.
 Put pressure on the towel to push it into the carpet.

 Next, prepare a solution with 2 cups of vinegar, 2 cups of warm water, and 4 tablespoons of baking soda.
 Put this solution in a spray bottle and spray it on the stained area.
 Let it sit for about 10 minutes.

 Remove with a soft cloth to remove pet stains.
 If the stains are older and more substantial, you can sprinkle baking soda directly onto the stain.
 Pour a mixture of vinegar and water into the area, and after 10 minutes, blot it up.